-Capital Spending 2020/21
+Capital Spending 2021/22

 Spending on capital projects enhances the Council's assets, enables improved service delivery, and secures essential infrastructure.
 Capital expenditure can vary considerably between years depending on the way the projects are planned to be delivered.
 The Programme is financed in such a way as to even out the cost to council taxpayers and spread it over the life of the asset being used.
-Capital expenditure during the year 2020/21 amounted to £23.231 million (2019/18 - £30.820 million) compared to a budget of £27.237 million.
+Capital expenditure during the year 2021/22 amounted to £31.459 million (2020/21 - £23.231 million) compared to a budget of £35.379 million.

-The underspend on capital of £4.006 million represents an achievement of 85.29% of our intended spending plan and this investment has been across a range of schemes and categories including:
+The underspend on capital of £3.920 million represents an achievement of 88.92% of our intended spending plan and this investment has been across a range of schemes and categories including:

-- £5.846 million Council Investments these investments mainly relate to the capital cost of maintaining and replacing Council assets and investment in information technology improvements, including response to the ransomware attack. - £6.427 million Transport Infrastructure these investments have been on the maintenance and replacement of highways assets including roads, bridges, drainage systems and the upgrading of the Council's street lighting system. - £3.025 million Education capital costs associated with the construction of the Mo Mowlam Academy and investments into school estates. - £3.999 million Visitor Attractions & Amenities these capital costs are mainly in relation to the investment into the Regent Cinema development.
+- £7.564 million Council Investments these investments relate to the acquisition of 100% of the shareholding of Cygnet Family Law by Redcar and Cleveland Legal Services Ltd which is a wholly owned subsidiary of the Council, the capital cost of maintaining and replacing Council assets and investment in information technology improvements. - £4.817 million Transport Infrastructure these investments have been on the maintenance and replacement of highways assets including roads, bridges and drainage systems. - £1.826 million Education capital costs associated with the construction of the extension of Kirkleatham Hall School and investments into school estates. - £8.704 million Visitor Attractions & Amenities these capital costs are mainly in relation to the investment into the Regent Cinema development and Guisborough Town Hall developments.